 Both the Triple and Combined awards currently follow the AQA specifications.
 Group sizes vary, usually, from 10-16 and each of the separate sciences (Biology, Chemistry and Physics) has four periods (two double lessons) per week.
 Combined Science has eight periods per week.

-All three sciences are offered at AS and A level, and the take up is very good, with the department usually contributing over one third of the A level examinations sat in the School and most Sixth Form students studying at least one Science subject.
+All three sciences are offered at A level, and the take up is very good, with the department usually contributing over one third of the A level examinations sat in the School and most Sixth Form students studying at least one Science subject.
 Only students with an A*/A grade at GCSE are encouraged to study A level Sciences.

 The AQA examination board syllabus is used in Biology, and the OCR specifications are followed for Chemistry and Physics.
 There are currently six timetabled lessons per week in Year 12 and seven in Year 13.
 Group sizes at A level vary year on year, although there are usually between 6-16 students.